hsukvn/config/vim/README.md

 For more installation detail, please see the document of [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)

-Everything's done!
+All done!
 Hope you enjoy it.

 Demos
 =====